-The AC carried out its functions in accordance with Section 201B(5) of the Singapore Companies Act 1967.
+The AC carried out its functions in accordance with Section 201B(5) of the Companies Act 1967.
 Among other functions, it performed the following:

-- reviewed the audit plans of the external auditors and any recommendation on internal accounting controls arising from the statutory audit; - reviewed the half-year and annual financial statements and the auditor's report on the annual financial statements of the Group and the Company before their submission to the Board of Directors; - reviewed the nature and extent of non-audit services provided by the external auditors; - recommended to the Board of Directors the external auditor to be nominated, approved the compensation of the external auditor and reviewed the scope and results of the audit; and - reviewed the interested party transactions as defined in Chapter 9 of the SGX-ST Catalist Listing Manual.
+- reviewed the audit plan of the external auditors and any recommendation on internal accounting controls arising from the statutory audit; - reviewed the half-year and annual financial statements and the auditor's report on the annual financial statements of the Group and the Company before their submission to the Board of Directors; - reviewed the nature and extent of non-audit services provided by the external auditors; - the co-operation and assistance given by management to the Group's external auditors and internal auditors; - the scope and results of the internal audit procedures; - approved the compensation of the external auditor and reviewed the scope and results of the audit; and - reviewed the interested person transactions as defined in Chapter 9 of the Listing Manual Section B: Rules of the Catalist of the Singapore Exchange Securities Trading Limited.